The Basilica of St. Francis of Assisi in Krakow, also known as the Franciscan Church

 Opening hours: church: all year long, every day a week 6am-7.45pm; vestry: all year long, every day a week 6am-11am and 3pm-7.45pm (with a break 5.45pm-6.45pm).
 Sightseeing: all year long, every day a week 10am-4pm (Sundays and holidays: 1:15pm-4pm).

 Important!
-Sightseeing the church during mass is forbidden.
+No sightseeing the church during mass.

 Cost: Admission to the church is free.